sap-tutorials/sap-build-apps/tutorials/codejam-15-conditional-formatting/codejam-15-conditional-formatting.md

 author_profile: https://github.com/ithain
 auto_validation: true
 time: 15
-tags: [ tutorial>beginner, software-product>sap-business-technology-platform,software-product>sap-build, software-product>sap-build-apps, software-product>sap-build-process-automation]
+tags:
+    [
+        tutorial>beginner,
+        software-product>sap-business-technology-platform,
+        software-product>sap-build,
+        software-product>sap-build-apps,
+        software-product>sap-build-process-automation
+    ]
 primary_tag: software-product>sap-build
 ---

 # 15 - Implement Conditional Formatting to Change Color Based on Data

 <!-- description --> Amend the shopping cart page - to highlight any items that have a Unit Quantity of 50 or higher – as part of the SAP Build CodeJam.

 ## Prerequisites

 -   You have completed the tutorial for the SAP Build CodeJam, [Implement Spinner for Product Details Page](codejam-14-spinner).

 ## You will learn

 -   How to use a formula to change a row background color.

 ## Intro

 In this exercise, you will be enhancing the **Cart** page of the SAP Build CodeJam app with data and functionality.

 Specifically, you will change the background color of the row showing the cart entries.
 If the quantity ordered is less than 5 the color will be white, and if it is 5 or more the background color will be changed to amber.

 ### Amend the Cart Page